 For more information and to check what conditions and restrictions apply, see:

 In the UK the average working week is Monday to Friday 9am to 5pm.
-Working hours should be set out in your contract of employment and unless you choose to, you shouldn't have to work more than 48 hours a week.
+Hours of work should be set out in your contract of employment and unless you choose to, you shouldn't have to work more than 48 hours a week.

 Adult workers are entitled to at least one day off a week, four weeks paid annual leave, sick pay, maternity and paternity leave.
 Employers are not required by law to allow days off on bank or public holidays, although many honour these dates.

-In the UK if you are aged 16 or above you are entitled to receive the National Minimum Wage (NMW).
-For workers aged 21 or over the current hourly rate of NMW is £6.50.
-For those aged 18 to 20 it's slightly less at £5.13.
+In the UK if you are aged 16 to 24 you are entitled to receive the National Minimum Wage (NMW).
+For workers aged 21 or over the current hourly rate of NMW is £6.95.
+For those aged 18 to 20 it's slightly less at £5.55.

 Income Tax is the tax you pay once you start earning a wage.
-Taxable income includes the money you earn from employment and any profits you make if you're self employed.
-Most people get a personal allowance of tax-free income, which is usually around £10,000.
+Taxable income includes the money you earn from employment and any profits you make if you're self-employed.
+Most people get a personal allowance of tax-free income, which is currently £11,000.
 The basic rate of Income Tax currently stands at 20%.

 Find out about studying in the UK, discover what it's like to live in England, London, Scotland and Wales, and read overviews of the four key subject areas.